SOHC vs. DOHC – Which Engine is better?

 A SOHC is simply a single camshaft regulating both the inlet and the outlet of gases and a DOHC is a double camshaft that has a dedicated setup for inlet and outlet of gases.
 This further implies that a DOHC has double inlet and exhaust valves as compared to SOHC.
 Thus, this makes for a cooler engine with an equal distribution of operations, which, in turn, leads to a smooth, noise-free, and effective ride experience.

 2. Valve timing

 Valves are known to activate the working of the engine.
 The timing of the intake and the outtake of the gases depends on the shape and the angle of the camshaft.
 When that breathing process needs to be optimized variable valve timing is required, which in turn, also enhances the maximum horsepower attained.
 It is known that SOHC designs have less control over valve timing as compared to DOHC, owing to the single camshaft availability, making DOHC more flexible in terms of tuning.

 - Reasons That Can Lead To Car Engine Vibrations

 - Reasons That Can Lead To Engine Disruptions While Accelerating

-3. Fuel Efficiency
+3. Fuel efficiency

 As discussed a DOHC has a double setup of valves per head.
 This, in turn, implies that more power would be consumed owing to the enhanced control over the valves.
-And, more the power more is fuel consumption.
-Thus, when talking in the terms of SOHC vs. DOHC fuel efficiency, a SOHC is more fuel efficient.
-But, it should be known that it is the skills of a driver and the design of the engine that can make a DOHC engine reflect fuel efficiency.
+And, the more the power more fuel consumption.
+Thus, when talking in terms of SOHC vs. DOHC fuel efficiency, a SOHC is more fuel efficient.
+However, it should be known that it is the skills of a driver and the design of the engine that can make a DOHC engine reflect fuel efficiency.
 You could look for maintenance tips that can help you learn how to manage the engine efficiency well.